 How is the market right now?

 Ask any estate agent and the answer will be “Booming!” as they talk-up their market – you can’t knock their enthusiasm.
-Focusing on our local market, the national 2008 crash didn’t really hit us until 2010, and then it was more or a levelling than a fall.
+Focusing on our local market, the national 2008 crash didn’t really hit us until 2010, and even then it was more a levelling than a fall.
 We have never re-sold the same property for less.
 2010 to 2012 was pretty flat, not significant growth but no losses either.
-From 2012 onwards the market has slowly and sustainably grown year on year.
-2018 is showing all the signs of being the strongest year in over a decade, and I’m be surprised if we didn’t see price growth in real terms of over 5%.
+From 2012 onwards the market has slowly and sustainably grown year on year with 2018 showing all the signs of being the strongest year in over a decade, and I’d be surprised if we didn’t see price growth in real terms of over 5%.
 That level of growth gives everyone confidence and security, while not creating a “buyer’s or seller’s market”.
 If you want to move now, do it.

 How should I prepare my home for a sale?